arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 Using `sudo` unnecessarily can actually create problems.
 When you create or modify files with `sudo`, they are owned by root rather than your user account, which can lead to permission issues later.

-For example, if you run `sudo nano myfile.txt` in your home directory, the file will be owned by root, and you'll need `sudo` to edit it again in the future.
+For example, if you run `sudo nano myfile.txt` in your home directory, the file will be owned by root, and you will need `sudo` to edit it again in the future.
 This is why you should reserve `sudo` for operations that genuinely require system administrator privileges.

 Before making significant system changes, always back up important files to external storage or another location.
 This simple precaution can save hours of work if something goes wrong.